 - Choose User (MX) under service selection.

-- Enter your MX record.
+- Enter your MX record.note

 Adding TXT, SPF, and SRV records